YuTingLais/fortiadc-kubernetes-controller/README.md

 ![FortiADC Kubernetes Controller Overview](https://github.com/YuTingLais/fortiadc-kubernetes-controller/blob/main/figures/fadc-k8s-controller-overview.png?raw=true)

 The FortiADC Kubernetes Controller manages both standard Kubernetes Ingress resources and Fortinet-defined VirtualServer custom resources.
 It enables you to control FortiADC configurations directly from within Kubernetes.
 The controller runs as a container within a pod deployed in your Kubernetes cluster.
-The list below outlines the major functionalities of the FortiADC Ingress Controller:
+The list below outlines the major functionalities of the FortiADC Kubernetes Controller:

- - To list and watch Ingress/custom resource related resources, such as Ingress, Fortinet-defined VirtualServer, Service, Node and Secret.
+ - To list and watch Ingress/Custom resource related resources, such as Ingress, Fortinet-defined VirtualServer, Service, Node, Pod and Secret.
  - To convert Ingress/Fortinet-defined VirtualServer related resources to FortiADC objects, such as virtual server, content routing, real server pool, and more.
  - To handle Add/Update/Delete events for watched Ingress/Fortinet-defined VirtualServer resources and automatically implement corresponding actions on FortiADC.

  ![Ingress](https://github.com/YuTingLais/fortiadc-kubernetes-controller/blob/main/figures/fad-k8s-controller-flow.png?raw=true)

 Kubernetes Ingress is an API resource that manages external access to cluster services, typically HTTP/HTTPS traffic, providing features like load balancing, SSL termination, and name-based virtual hosting.

 The VirtualServer custom resource extends the standard Ingress model, enabling more comprehensive utilization of FortiADC’s virtual server features by allowing detailed parameters to be specified directly in the resource specification.
-Moreover, The VirtualServer custom resource version v1alpha2 supports not only Layer 7 (HTTP/HTTPS) but also Layer 4 (TCP/UDP) servers in Kubernetes.

 The FortiADC Kubernetes Controller bridges Kubernetes native routing capabilities with FortiADC’s advanced traffic management and security features such as Web Application Firewall (WAF), Antivirus Scanning, and Denial of Service (DoS) prevention to protect the web server resources in the Kubernetes cluster, enabling seamless integration of both.